-One example supporting this hypothesis can be found in the news explosion around the Ebola treatment, ZMapp, and its place in public perception compared with transgenic food.
+One example supporting this hypothesis can be found in news coverage of the Ebola treatment, ZMapp, and its place in public perception compared with transgenic food.
 There was a global outcry to rush treatments (ZMapp in particular) to the market.
-Even the World Health Organization (WHO) gave support to fast-track it WHO: Use of untested Ebola as reflected in this headline: drug during outbreak is ethical
+Even the World Health Organization (WHO) gave support to fast-track it without the usual safety or efficacy tests having been completed, for example, as reflected in this headline:

 Yet, while picketers in Africa were demanding treatments, picketers in the US were demanding that GM products be banned.
-The land developed was even even stop genetically-modified food from being further refined and developed.
+Thpoland4-karina-karinwn ey are determined to slow or even stop genetically modified food from being further refined and developed.
 The venom against genetic modification is so strong that some supposedly mainstream anti-GMO activists-the Organic Consumers Association-even campaigned against the GMO Ebola drug on the grounds that the outbreak should have been addressed with "natural" treatments.
 Why this disconnect from science?

-It seems the critical attribute is how far on the emotional see-saw one wants to be on the side of drug therapies versus food sources.
-In fact, to help clarify the situation for any reader, it should be noted that this is a bivariate problem (meaning there are opinions on both factors-GM foods and GM health therapies, and they don't necessarily match-even from the same person), and so I have developed the matrix below to cover the possibilities in opinions:
+It seems the critical element is how far on the emotional see-saw one wants to be on the side of drug therapies versus food sources by factory the placify the site ation, it should be noted that this is a bivariate problem (meaning there are opinions on both factors-GM foods and GM health therapies, and they don't necessarily match-even from the same person), and so I have developed the matrix below to cover the possibilities in opinions: Image not found or type unknown

-On the x-axis is, moving from left to right, disfavor or favor of genetically-modified crops and food supplies; On the y-axis, moving from bottom to top, disfavor or favor of genetically-modified organisms (plants, bacterial, mammalian cells, etc.) for use in drug therapies for diseases.
+On the x-axis is, moving from left to right, disfavor or favor of genetically modified crops and food supplies; On the y-axis, moving from bottom to top, disfavor or favor of genetically modified organisms (plants, bacterial, mammalian cells, etc.) for use in drug therapies for diseases.
 The bottom left quadrant represents disfavor of GM crops and GM drug therapies, and the top right represents favor of GM crops and GM drug therapies.
 In this two-way table, both polar decisions (no/no and yes/yes), and everything inbetween (yes/no, no/yes) can be looked at to ask the following question: